New physics searches with heavy-ion collisions at the LHC: Summary

-The scientific case of exploiting heavy-ion (HI) collisions at the LHC in searches for physics beyond the Standard Model (BSM) has been summarized.
-A non-comprehensive but representative list of BSM processes accessible with HI at the LHC has been presented based on four underlying mechanisms of production: $\gamma\gamma$ fusion in ultraperipheral collisions, ``Schwinger'' production through strong classical EM fields, hard scattering processes, and thermal production in the quark-gluon-plasma (QGP).
-Such searches provide additional motivations, beyond the traditional QGP physics programme, to prolong the HI runs past their currently scheduled end in 2029 (Run-4).
-Despite the lower nucleus-nucleus c.m.\ energies and beam luminosities compared to $pp$ collisions, HI are more competitive than the latter in particular BSM scenarios, whereas in some others they can complement or confirm searches (or discoveries) performed in the $pp$ mode.
-Ultraperipheral collisions (UPC) of ions offer, in particular, a unique way to exploit the LHC as an intense $\gamma\gamma$ collider, profiting from the $Z^4$ enhancement factor in their cross sections, providing a clean and well understood environment within which to search for BSM states with QED couplings at masses $m_X \lessapprox \unit[100]{GeV}$ that are otherwise impossible in the $pp$ mode.
-The UPC discovery potential for new particles, such as axion-like pseudoscalar or radions, and/or new interactions, such as non-linear Born-Infeld or non-commutative QED interactions, is unrivaled in this mass range.
-For magnetic monopoles, the huge electromagnetic fields present in HI lead to exponential enhancements of their cross sections and allow for first-principles calculations that are otherwise hindered in similar $pp$ analyses.
+Ultraperipheral collisions (UPC) of ions offer, in particular, a unique way to exploit the LHC as an intense $\gamma\gamma$ collider, profiting from the $\sim Z^4$ enhancement factor in their cross sections, providing a clean and well understood environment within which to search for BSM states with QED couplings at masses $m_X \lessapprox \unit[100]{GeV}$ that are otherwise not accessible in the $pp$ mode.
+The UPC discovery potential for new particles, such as axion-like pseudoscalar or radions, and/or new interactions, such as non-linear Born-Infeld or non-commutative QED interactions, is unrivalled in this mass range.
+For magnetic monopoles, the huge electromagnetic fields present in HI collisions lead to exponential enhancements of their cross sections and allow for first-principles calculations that are otherwise hindered in similar $pp$ analyses.
 Central HI collisions provide also a propitious environment for searching for a possible stable sexaquark (QCD dark matter candidate).
-In the case of BSM signals produced through hard scatterings, the absence of pileup, the improved primary and displaced vertexing, and the lower trigger thresholds of HI compared to $pp$ collisions, provide superior conditions for searches for BSM long-lived particles (LLPs) at low masses: An illustrative case has been made based on right-handed neutrinos with $m_\nu \lesssim \unit[5]{GeV}$.
-The improved particle identification capabilities and lower $p_T$ thresholds of the ALICE and LHCb experiments make them also competitive detectors for dark-photon searches.
-Both LLPs and dark photon searches would benefit from the increased nucleon-nucleon luminosity accessible in collisions with light- and intermediate-ion species.
-Extrapolations based on the current LHC performance indicate that nucleon-nucleon integrated luminosities in the $\unit{fb^{-1}}$ range per month can be easily achieved with lighter ions after the Run-4.